oelakad/CRISPR-Cas9-Screening/README.md

 # CRISPR-Cas9-Screening
-Downstream analysis of Cas9 knockout screening
+Downstream analysis of CRISPR-Cas9 knockout screenings followed by ORA and GSEA analyses